geotrev/sri-lock/README.md

-# Paopu
+# ✩ Paopu ✩

 A CLI tool to manage your CDN script tags in files.
 Tell it which files to update, which to generate hashes from, then let Paopu handle the rest.
+Currently only `SHA256` is supported, but there will be more Soon™.

 Read the [Why](#why) section for more details.